milansherman2/EDA-in-Python/README.md

 I did some research and found that this idea is not unfounded, for a few reasons:
 1. First basemen do not require the quickness and agility of a middle infielder as they have less ground to cover
 2. First basemen tend to be taller/bigger players in order to have a bigger range in catching throws to first base
-3. First base is an easier defensive position to play, so managers can afford to put players at that position who are stronger hitters than fielders
+3. First base is an easier defensive position to play (fewer hits come to first basemen and they rarely have to make a throw), so managers can afford to put players at that position who are stronger hitters than fielders.

 However, while I have anecdotal evidence and reasons to believe this is true, what do the data say?